osherjacobs/LabWork_Findings/on-assumed-breach.md

 Dismissing post-compromise research because the full kill chain wasn't demonstrated is like rejecting a medical study on heart attack treatment because the researchers didn't study how the patient developed atherosclerosis in the first place.
 The argument sounds technical.
 It isn't.
 It is a most curious demand for infinite regression dressed up as rigor.

 Furthermore, the irony is clear: publishing a full, novel execution chain from initial access to Domain Admin on a public forum would be labeled irresponsible disclosure by the very same people calling post-elevation research "incomplete."
-It is a rhetorical trap designed to keep the real detection gap unaddressed.
+It is a rhetorical trap resulting in the real detection gap going unaddressed.

 The reflex to invalidate these findings because "the full path wasn't shown" is a major contributing factor to why breaches continue to succeed at scale.
 It allows organizations to avoid confronting what actually happens once elevated context is reached — which occurs routinely through lateral movement, delegation, token theft, and misconfigurations.